 Study whether and how to support cellular IoT enablers in 6G, including:

-Analyze which 5GS IoT features and solution can be treated as the start point for the study discussion.
+Analyze whether and which 5GS IoT features and solution can be treated as the start point for the study discussion.

 Potential enhancement in 6G to the selected 5GS IoT features and solutions are not precluded.

-Features driven by this WT are expected to be generic and can apply to any UE in 6G.

 NOTE y: The detailed scope for WT#8 will be coordinated and aligned with RAN.
 Ambient IoT and non-3GPP access are not in the scope of the study.